burliEnterprises/volat-points-hacker/README.md

 ## Prerequisites:

 Although a GUI etc. is included in the program, you will need to install some weird looking things beforehand on your own.
-*Important: If you don't use Windows, the program might or might not work, but ... well ... go figure it out on your own haha shouldn't have bought that overpriced thing with half an apple on it* 😘
+*Important: If you don't use Windows, the program might or might not work, but ... well ... go figure it out on your own haha* 😘

 **1. Download & Install Python:**
  You'll need to install Python3 on your local machine.
 If you don't know how to do that, have a look [here](https://realpython.com/installing-python/).